Ifkyyy/AO3-skins/README.md

 ## Guide
 If there is only a desktop CSS file provided for a skin, you only need to create one skin.
-If there is also a mobile and/or tablet CSS file provided, you additionally need to create separate files for these.
-Since each skin needs a unique name, I recommend using your own username a sa prefix.
+If there are also mobile and/or tablet files provided, you need to create additional skins for these, and then add them as a "parent" to the desktop version.

+Since each skin needs a unique name, I recommend using your own username as a prefix.
 For mobile and tablet, use the device as a suffix.
-For example, for my skin "Moss Serpent", I have the site skins "Ifk's Moss Serpent", "Ifk's Moss Serpent -- Mobile" and "Ifk's Moss Serpent -- Tablet".
+For example, for my skin "Slytherin", I have the site skins "Ifk's Slytherin", "Ifk's Slytherin -- Mobile" and "Ifk's Slytherin -- Tablet".

 ### Desktop skin
 Go to "Dashboard" > Go to "Skins" page.